 Optometrists are primary vision care providers who are trained to examine and diagnose vision impairments such as astigmatism, myopia, and amblyopia.
 They are healthcare professionals with 4 years of rigorous training to certify them as Doctors of Optometry (OD).

 They conduct eye exams and detect vision impairments, and handle preoperative and postoperative care in many cases.
-Additionally, they can specialize in fields like contact lenses, vision therapy, and ocular disease, making them your go-to for primary eye care.
+Additionally, they can specialize in fields like contact lenses, vision therapy, and ocular disease, making them you’re go-to for primary eye care.

 This is a branch of medicine concerning all aspects of the eye.
 A medical doctor with an MD must specialize in ophthalmology under a residency program and then apply for a physician’s license, or specialty license, depending on their State.